Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToFederated.md

 ```

 ## DESCRIPTION
-The **Convert-MSOLDomainToFederated** cmdlet converts the specified domain from standard authentication to single sign-on (also known as identity federation), including configuring the relying party trust settings between the Active Directory Federation Services 2.0 server and Microsoft Online.
+The **Convert-MSOLDomainToFederated** cmdlet converts the specified domain from standard authentication to single sign-on.
+This includes configuring the relying party trust settings between the Active Directory Federation Services 2.0 server and Microsoft Online.
+Single sign-on is also known as identity federation.

 As part of converting a domain from standard authentication to single sign-on, each user must also be converted.
-This conversion happens automatically the next time a user signs in; no action is required by the administrator.
+This conversion happens automatically the next time a user signs in.
+No action is required by the administrator.

 ## PARAMETERS

 ### -DomainName
-The name of the domain to convert to single sign-on (also known as identity federation).
+Specifies the name of the domain to convert to single sign-on.

 ```yaml
 Type: String